 The park is expansive and most tourists choose to stay in and around the village on the Mweya Peninsula.
 Visit this national park and discover the wonders of Uganda’s wildlife and scenic beauty.
 Its status and beautiful setting make it a winner.
-For those wishing to get off the beaten track, the Ishasha Sector is remote, rough and ready with its tree-climbing lions.
-Come and join these diverse pilgrims and share unforgettable moments sipping sundowners in any of the accommodation facilities, watch the eagles soar over Uganda’s skies, hear the echo of elephant trumpets, take a tree top walk or just relax and absorb the surroundings.
+For those wishing to get off the beaten track, the Ishasha Sector is remote, rough, and ready with its tree-climbing lions.
+Come and join these diverse pilgrims and share unforgettable moments sipping sundowners in any of the accommodation facilities, watch the eagles soar over Uganda’s skies, hear the echo of elephant trumpets, take a treetop walk or just relax and absorb the surroundings.
 Queen Elizabeth National Park is rich in biodiversity and great scenic beauty

 Where to stay while in Queen Elizabeth National park

 In terms of the range of accommodation offered within Queen, no national park in the world quite lives up to the same level of service.
 Queen Elizabeth National Park has a large number of rest camps and lodges and even some overnight hides run by both Uganda wildlife authority and private investors.
-Mweya Lodge is the luxurious privately-run game lodge that steal the show when staying in the Queen Elizabeth National Park, as a trip is transformed into something more like an experience - the pace of life slows to a leisurely tempo, your every need is catered for, and extravagance is not spared-All this in the wild heart of Africa - small wonder that the Queen Elizabeth Park has the reputation that it does.
+Mweya Lodge is the luxurious privately-run game lodge that steals the show when staying in the Queen Elizabeth National Park, as a trip is transformed into something more like an experience – the pace of life slows to a leisurely tempo, your every need is catered for, and extravagance is not spared-All this in the wild heart of Africa – small wonder that the Queen Elizabeth Park has the reputation that it does.

 Private-Luxury Game Lodges

 The most celebrated of these luxury private lodges include Kyambura Game Lodge situated on the escarpment of the gorge where the familiar call of the Fish eagle, gracefully thatched accommodation and breathtaking scenery are yours to enjoy.
-Jacana Safari Lodge is surrounded by true wilderness that offers romantic and elegant rooms influenced by indigenous Ugandan cultures; whilst Ishasha Wilderness Camp lies on Bwindi tourist route known as the wild frontier, with views over the Ishasha River just 05 kilometers away from the Ishasha Gate on the southern side of the Queen Elizabeth National Park.
+Jacana Safari Lodge is surrounded by true wilderness that offers romantic and elegant rooms influenced by indigenous Ugandan cultures; whilst Ishasha Wilderness Camp lies on the Bwindi tourist route known as the wild frontier, with views over the Ishasha River just 05 kilometers away from the Ishasha Gate on the southern side of the Queen Elizabeth National Park.